MarkTension/portfolio_react_spruce/src/markdowns/about_me.md

 # About Me

 HELLO!
-I go by the name of MarkTension or Tensen Park online.
+Often I use the pseudonym MarkTension online.
 Tensen is the real name though.

+I was trained in (computational) neuroscience, but transitioned into ML/graphics.
+There remains a strong interest in bbiology and evolution, which manifests as ALife (artificial life) research in my spare time.

-A significant of my time is spent chasing [dynamic quality](https://en.wikipedia.org/wiki/Pirsig%27s_Metaphysics_of_Quality#Dynamic_quality) on the computer; building things.
+A significant part of my time is spent chasing [dynamic quality](https://en.wikipedia.org/wiki/Pirsig%27s_Metaphysics_of_Quality#Dynamic_quality) on the computer; building things.
 I believe in craftsmanship, and an attention to detail.
 In life I follow many seemingly unrelated topics, and somehow (hope to) find ways to tie them together.
 Serendipitous discovery is a kind of central theme.

-You may enjoy some of the articles I've written about on this blog.
-You'll find writings and documentation about:
+You may enjoy some of the things I've written on this blog.
+You'll find writings and project documentation about:
-- artificial life
+- ALife
 - electronic (generative) music
 - computer graphics
 - WebGPU
 - machine learning
 - random thoughts and lists I find worth sharing

-### Artificial life
+### ALife
 I have this dream of evolving open-ended systems, that _look_ impressive, that are lush ecosystems and authentic and unique expressions of life, hard to say whether it's less real than real biological systems.
+That we can just tune into and study life as we know it and all the other forms of life that are also possible.
+My prefered method is using the GPU with low-level instructions; (compute) shaders.
+Replicating biological systems is one thing, but ultimately being able to find the open ended functions to make life find its own path would be most interesting.

-I think one of the important things the field of artificial life needs is more funding.
-Compared to some other fields it's more like hobbyist and academics.
-However, I also really like it as it is now: a few passionate true believers.
+Probably one of the important things that ALife needs is more funding.
+It's more in the stage of hobbyist and academics.
+However, I really like it as it is now: a few passionate true believers, quick to find eager people to collaborate with.
 No real money-making incentive at play yet, so it's propelled forward by pure curiosity.
 Could be a nice glimpse into doing AI back in the 90's, when the field was slowly pacing itself through the AI winters.

 ### Electronic Music Production